 Check out the official Fruits Basket site by Funimation to see the new character designs.

 Tomokazu Seki, who played as Kyo in the 2001 Fruits Basket anime, said on Twitter that he is “looking forward to a cast that I can trust!”
 He told Nobunaga to “have fun playing Yuki!”

 “A Furuba remake has been announced!
 I’m looking forward to the new Furuba!”
 Tomokazu tweeted.
 “This title has continued to receive love over time.
 I felt its power then and I can feel it now!
 I put my all into this title back then, and I’m cheering for it now, waiting to see how it will be reborn!”

-Director Yoshihide Ibata of FLCL Progressive and Attack On Titan Junior High fame will be helming the new Fruits Basket 2019 anime.
-Masaru Shindo is designing the characters while Taku Kishimoto provides series structure.
+Director Yoshihide Ibata of FLCL Progressive and Attack On Titan Junior High fame is helming the new Fruits Basket 2019 anime.
+Masaru Shindo is designing the characters while Taku Kishimoto provides series composition writing.

 But what stands out the most is that the Fruits Basket manga creator Natsuki Takaya will serve as the executive supervisor on the anime staff.

 “First of all, I’d like to offer my sincere congratulations to the staff for bringing us to this announcement day,” she said.

 “I may be the manga author, but at the same time, I’m only the manga author.
 So I think this announcement is a long-awaited recognition of the efforts of all of those directly involved in the anime’s production, and that’s a relief to me.”

 The story for the anime is based on the Fruits Basket manga, which ended its serialization way back in November 2006 with 136 chapters collected in 23 volumes.
 Tokyopop released an English translation of the entire manga series but starting in June 2016 Yen Press re-released the manga in 12 omnibus volumes.